kalgynirae/recipes/chicken_curry.md

 Acquire

-* 2 tsp sugar
+* butter
 * 4 large yellow onions, diced finely
 * 1/4 tsp baking soda
 * 1 tsp salt
 * small amounts of water for deglazing.

 Caramelize the onions over medium heat.
-This should take roughly half an hour.
+This should take at least half an hour.
 See [The Food Lab's analysis][1] for details.

 In a pot, heat

-* 1/4 cup vegetable oil or ghee.
+* 1/4 cup butter

 Once it's hot, add

-* 2 cinnamon sticks
 * 8 cloves
-* 1 tsp cumin seeds.
+* 1.5 tsp cumin seeds.

 Fry for about a minute, and then add